 Residency project: Filwood Fabric’ will invite residents to co-create patterns exploring Filwood’s past, present and future, which will be digitally printed onto fabric and made into souvenirs with local community groups.
 The souvenirs will be displayed and sold in Filwood Community Centre to prompt conversations about Filwood’s journey over the last 80 years and into the future.
 The project aims to set up a structure and process for locally-led skill sharing, communication and design.
 The pattern images and icons created will be left with the community as ‘open source’ designs.
 Find out more here.

 Look out blog entries here to follow how the artists are getting on.

-Put the opening of the Living, Working, Making exhibition in your diaries now.
-It will take place at Knowle West Media Centre on Tuesday 20th November.
+The Living, Working, Making exhibition will open at Knowle West Media Centre on Tuesday 20 November, in a special preview event that coincides with KWMC’s annual celebration event.
 To book your free place click HERE